 Trueblood Resources Inc. Management TeamCorporate staff and management team.

-President John Trueblood began his career with Amoco Production Company as a Petroleum Landman.
+President John Trueblood began his career with Amoco Production Company as a Petroleum Landman in 1980.
 Mr. Trueblood has been active in all areas of land work and joint venture negotiations.
 Since forming Trueblood Resources in 1988, Mr. Trueblood has developed solid skills in all aspects of the oil business (geology, engineering, land, operations and finance).

 He has worked throughout the Rocky Mountain Region, California, Alaska, Texas and Oklahoma.
 As an independent operator in the Anadarko region of NW Oklahoma, he has forged many close relationships with local residents and landowners and has many hours in the field supervising oil and gas field operations.
 John spends considerable time in the Oklahoma Office more recently branching out into Texas operations and makes it a point to forge strong ties with the local community(s).

-Mr. Trueblood has a BS in Business from the University of Colorado and attended Harvard Business School Executive Management Program.
+Mr. Trueblood has a BS in Business from the University of Colorado and attended the Harvard Business School Executive Management Program.
 Like his father, Harry Trueblood, Jr. pursues philanthropy with the same passion and vigor he brings to business.
-He is an active student mentor and curriculum advisor at a number of Colorado Institutions including Colorado School of Mines and the University of Colorado at which he funds scholarships for undergraduate students.
-At Metro State University he founded the John B. Trueblood E-Coaching Program at the Center for Innovation.
-He is also a strong supporter of the Arts as well as numerous other educational programs throughout Denver.

 Harry A. Trueblood Jr.